-What Is the Importance of Serum in My Media?
+What Is the Importance of Serum in Cell Culture?

-Media contains vitamins, sugars, and buffering agents to maintain the health of the cells.
+Culture media contain vitamins, sugars, and buffering agents to maintain the health of your cells.
 And you will often add serum, such as FBS.
-This is one of the main ingredients in cell culture media because it contains hormones, lipids and growth factors essential for cell proliferation and growth.
+This is one of the main ingredients in cell culture media because it contains hormones, lipids, and growth factors that are essential for cell proliferation and growth.

-If you remove the serum from your culture medium, you will notice a big difference.
-Deliberate serum-starvation is used to induce cell cycle synchronization, but take care when doing so, as starving your culture of serum for too long will also lead to reduced cell survival and increased apoptosis.
+You will notice a big difference if you remove the serum from your culture medium.
+Deliberate serum starvation is used to induce cell cycle synchronization, but take care when doing so, as starving your culture of serum for too long will also lead to reduced cell survival and increased apoptosis.

 Why Should I Consider Going Serum-Free?

-While serum can keep your cells healthy and happy, there are some notable downsides.
+While using serum in cell culture can keep your cells healthy and happy, there are some notable downsides.

-For starters, serum is an animal-derived natural product, and each new lot of material will vary.
-While serum does contain items important for the health of your cells, it also contains things like immune complement proteins that can harm your cells.
+For starters, serum is an animal-derived natural product, and each new batch will vary.
+While serum does contain factors that are important for the health of your cells, it also contains things like immune complement proteins that can harm your cells.

-To get around this, serum is usually heated to inactivate harmful proteins. .
-Of course, heat will also denature beneficial proteins too, which can increase the variability between media preparations.
+To get around this, serum is usually heated to inactivate harmful proteins.
+Of course, heat will denature beneficial proteins too, which can increase the variability between media preparations.

-In this case, one of the biggest reasons for going serum-free is to increase the standardization of culture conditions for more consistent results.
-This type of standardization is even more critical in regulated laboratories and using a defined medium allows greater control over your cell culture and your experiments.
+In this case, one of the biggest reasons for going serum-free is to increase the standardization of culture conditions for more consistent and reproducible results.
+This type of standardization is even more critical in regulated laboratories, and using a defined medium allows greater control over your cell culture and your experiments.

-Another potential issue with serum is viral or bacterial contamination.
+Another potential issue with serum in cell culture is viral or bacterial contamination.
 Again, lot-to-lot variability is in play here, and heat inactivation may not wholly neutralize microbial pathogens.
 Adding contaminated serum to your culture will affect the health and growth of your cells and render them unusable for experiments.

-Are There Negative Effects of Going Serum Free?
+What Are the Negative Effects of Going Serum-Free?

-Maybe you are convinced that going serum-free is the best approach for your cell culture.
-But like many things in science, it comes with trade-offs, and one of them is finding exactly the right mix of growth factors to support your culture.
+Maybe you are convinced that going serum-free is the best approach for your cell culture experiments.
+But like many things in science, this comes with trade-offs, and one of them is finding exactly the right mix of growth factors to support your culture.